dokawa/tsl-reactjs-frontend/README.md

 ### Defining server location

-Create a file named '.env' in the project root directory with the following info
+Use this command to configure the '.env' file in the project root directory

 ```
-REACT_APP_BACKEND_HOST=http://localhost:8000
+echo REACT_APP_BACKEND_HOST=http://localhost:8000 > .env
 ```

 ### Running the application